dariocaberlotto0/ennova-bootcamp/README.md

 # Ennova Bootcamp
-This repo contain all the works done in Ennova Bootcamp.
+This repo contain all the examples done in Ennova Bootcamp.

 ## Setup
 1. Install **Python 3.12+**.
 If your system's python is older, use `pyenv` / `pyenv-win` (or `uv` for a full, fast package and project manager).